jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 and the program is codifying a strategy rather than searching and backtracking for solutions.

-Oszkar J. then submitted the follwoing versioni in *JavaScript*:
+Oszkar J. then submitted the follwoing version in *JavaScript*:

 {% highlight javascript %}
 const init = ['>', '>', '>', '_', '<', '<', '<']